 Now lets talk about how it could hurt sellers a little bit.
 As you can imagine if a house has flooded it can scare off a lot of buyers.
 It can also have a big impact on getting the most for your home when selling.
 One reason is if it has flooded multiple times a property could be on the severity loss history list.
 This can make flood insurance very expensive and very difficult to sell a house in the future.

 As a realtor having this information can be very valuable because now you can be prepared if you are going to list a house and if you are a buyers agent you can help protect your clients better.
 Some areas where this is going to have a huge impact are areas like Muscle Shoals, Centre, Owens Cross Roads, and Hokes Bluff Alabama.
 Knoxville Tennessee, Houston Texas, and areas of New Jersey will also see big impacts.
 All these areas have seen historic flooding in the past.
 So this release of flood insurance loss history will protect the buying party.

-Lets be clear the release of this information is a good thing.
 While it may have a negative impact on some parties like sellers, it gives the public the information they need to make the best decision.
 So how do you get this information in your hands.?
-Well it is available at OpenFEMA if you have questions about flood loss history on a property or you want to see how it could impact your flood insurance rates then visit our website Flood Insurance Guru.
+Well the only way to generally get it is the current property owner must request it from FEMA.
+Want to see how it could impact your flood insurance rates then visit our website Flood Insurance Guru.
 You can also subscribe to our YouTube Channel or like our Facebook page where we do daily educational videos.